OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 In Resident Evil 2, the game uses prerendered backgrounds and each room will have multiple cameras.
 Based on the zone the player is in, the game will determine which camera and prerendered background to show.

 During the cutscene, the camera and prerendered background will automatically be changed to show different views of a scene.
-There are sleep calls to control the timing of each camera view.
-At the end of the cutscene, the camera will focus back on the player to make it easy for the player to know when they can regain control of their character.
+There are sleep calls to control the timing of each camera view and how long to wait.
+At the end of the cutscene, the camera will focus back on the player to know when they can regain control of their character.

 To understand the position of the cameras, the image below shows the cameras used in the cutscene.
 Only cameras 0, 5, 10, 11 are shown for clarity, but the room has other cameras which aren't part of the cutscene.